 Emergency Shelter

-A vital safety net for our region, Tedford Housing’s emergency shelter provides adults and families with a safe, dignified place to stabilize, receive personalized support, and take meaningful steps toward permanent housing.
+Tedford Housing’s emergency shelter provides adults and families in our community with a safe, welcoming place to stabilize, access support, and take steps toward permanent housing.
+Whether you’re seeking help or hoping to support your neighbors, Tedford is here as a part of the midcoast safety net.

 Our New Home